PG Dip

 How you are assessed

-The programme uses a variety of assessment methods aimed to ascertain your theoretical knowledge and clinical skills.
-There are opportunities for formative assessments throughout the training.
+The programme uses a variety of formative and summative assessment methods aimed at helping you develop and to chart your progression as a therapist, including your theoretical knowledge and clinical skills.

-Common assessment methods include case studies, situational role play, case recordings and reflective reports, research reports, examples of the Cognitive Therapy Rating Scale, and a substantial portfolio indicating clinical and academic experience.
+Common assessment methods include Observed Structured Clinical Examinations (OSCEs), role plays, clinical case recordings, reflective reports, case studies, presentations, and the creation of a substantial portfolio indicating clinical and academic experience.

 Career Development